hicongtuoc/exif-photo-blog/README.md

 #### Why are large, multi-photo uploads not finishing?
 > The default timeout for processing multiple uploads is 60 seconds (the limit for Hobby accounts).
 This can be extended to 5 minutes on Pro accounts by setting `maxDuration = 300` in `src/app/admin/uploads/page.tsx`.

-#### I've added my OpenAI key but can't seem to make it work.
-Why am I seeing connection errors?
-> You may need to pre-purchase credits before accessing the OpenAI API.
-See [#110](https://github.com/sambecker/exif-photo-blog/issues/110) for discussion.
-If you've customized key permissions, make sure write access to the Responses API is enabled.

-#### How do I generate AI text for preexisting photos?
-> Once AI text generation is configured, photos missing text will show up in photo updates (`/admin/photos/updates`).

 #### Will there be support for image storage providers beyond Vercel, AWS, Cloudflare, and MinIO?
 > At this time, there are no plans to introduce support for new storage providers.
 The template now supports Vercel Blob, AWS S3, Cloudflare R2, and MinIO (self-hosted S3-compatible storage).
 While configuring other AWS-compatible providers should not be too difficult, there's nuance to consider surrounding details like IAM, CORS, and domain configuration, which can differ slightly from platform to platform.
 If you'd like to contribute an implementation for a new storage provider, please open a PR.